-- Each teacher will be observed, through both formal and informal (reviews of practice) observations as defined below. - o Formal Observation: Scheduled 30 minute or longer observations that are preceded by a pre-conference and are followed by a post-observation conference, which includes both written and verbal feedback. - o Informal: Non-scheduled observations or reviews of practice that last at least 10 minutes and are followed by written and/or verbal feedback.
+- Each teacher will be observed, through both formal and informal (reviews of practice) observations as defined below. - o Formal Observation: Scheduled 30 minute or longer observations that are preceded by a pre-conference and are followed by a post-observation conference, which includes both written and verbal feedback. - o Informal: Non-scheduled observations or reviews of practice (e.g., observations of team meetings, data team meetings, student work, teaching artifacts) that last at least 10 minutes and are followed by written and/or verbal feedback.
 The majority of the observations are unannounced. - All observations should be followed by feedback, either verbal (e.g., a post-conference, conversation in the hallway) or written (e.g., via email, comprehensive write-up, quick note in mailbox) or both, within seven days of an observation. - A summary of the minimum observation requirements are located in the chart that follows: